lblod/poc-webcomponents-besluiten/README.md

-# Decision Feed Web Component
+# Decision Feed LitElement Web Component

 This project includes a custom LitElement component written in TypeScript.

-The component, decision-feed, represents a feed of agendapunten.
-It fetches data from a SPARQL endpoint, formats the response, and renders a collection of decision-card components.
+The `decision-feed` component represents a feed of `agendapunten`.
+It fetches data from a SPARQL endpoint, formats the response, and renders a collection of `decision-card` components.

+## Properties

+- `count` (Number): The number of preview cards to display (default: 10)
+- `height` (String): The height of the decision feed (default: '500px')

 ## About this release